595 Congress St, Duxbury, MA 02332, USA

 Owned By: Town of Duxbury

-This small but picturesque pond on Route 14 in Duxbury is suitable for fishing and paddling.
+Peterson’s Sawmill Pond is a small but picturesque pond on Route 14 in Duxbury, suitable for fishing and paddling.
 There is a small island in the middle.
-The pond is located between Congress Street, Franklin Street, and Union Bridge Road, between two sections of the 344-acre Lansing Bennett Forest.
+The pond is located between Congress Street, Franklin Street, and Union Bridge Road, and between two sections of the 344-acre Lansing Bennett Forest.
 The Bay Circuit Trail passes by the pond’s western shore.

 Features